 Certification and Donation

 When you have completed the training, you will have the opportunity to take a test to check your knowledge.
-If you pass the test, you will then receive a certificate of successful completion.
+If you pass the test, you will then receive a certificate of successful completion, which also acknowledges the donation and recognizes you as an official MCT trainer.

-We kindly request a donation of 100€/$100 (50€/$50 for psychologists in training) for the online training.
+We kindly request a donation of 100€/$100 (50€/$50 for psychologists in training) for the online training (please send us an e-mail if you are interested but cannot afford this amount, we will find a solution: firstname.lastname@example.org, Steffen Moritz).
 Please click on the following link to make your donation: Donate*.
-You will receive a receipt for your donation.
+You will receive an official receipt for your donation.

 The aim of the online training is to prepare you to facilitate group MCT.